acm-uiuc/icpc-website/_posts/2014-09-30-fall-2014-practice-5-summary.md

 layout: post
 category: practices
 time: 8:00 PM
-description: Summary of our fifth weekly practice.
+description: Summary of our fifth weekly practice of the Fall 2014 semester.
 ---

 Last practice, we covered simulation problems from the past regionals.
 We went over